mihir-yadav/NLP/README.md

 # NLP
-Code to the natural language processing problem in IITG data science hackathon.
+Natural language processing problem in IITG data science hackathon.
-Essential libraries used: pandas, sklearn, nltk, xgboost .
+We were given a labelled dataset (train.csv) containing several different material types (such as books, videodisc, sounddisc etc) with a description of them which involved their title, name of writer, publication information and summary.
-Data preproccessing involved removing stopwords, stemming, identifying and removing outliers (using isolation forest).
+We were asked to predict the material type of the contents of test.csv and write them to another csv file.
-Converted the output string data into integers using label encoder, and created corpus containg all the bag of input words using CountVectorizer and fed this to Xgboost classifier.
+An accuracy of over 86% was acheived.